hanaecarrie/nipt_nus_soc_summer_workshop_2021/README.md

 ## The reference human genome

-The human genome is composed of 3 trillions of nucleotides or base pairs and organised into 22+XY chromosomes.
+The human genome is composed of 3 billions of nucleotides or base pairs and organised into 22+XY chromosomes.
 Each chromosome is an independent long string.
 Here is the karyotype (picture overview) of a human male genome.

 ![DNA_human_male_chromosomes](https://user-images.githubusercontent.com/30068394/114515152-a136f080-9c6e-11eb-9cfa-0260f121cf67.png)